New old news on treaties

 In a talk at the Josephy Center on Saturday night, Nez Perce elder Allen Pinkham Sr. said that non-Indians have never understood that Indians, even while succumbing to Euro-American diseases, arms, numbers, and policies aimed at their cultural destruction, continually borrowed from and adapted to European science and culture.
 His examples included learning to use horses, cattle, guns, iron, and words on paper.

 He had a different take on missionary zeal and the supposed longing for “The Book” that is cited in most histories of Indian-white relations in the West.
 Indians were sent to Hudson Bay’s school in Red River, Canada, and a group of four was sent to St. Lewis to find William Clark in search of information about writing and books, not “The Book.”
 But Europeans interpreted all as a thirst for knowledge of their—Christian—religion.
-What we wanted, Allen’s father had told him, were the “tools,” the way to Read The Article
+What we wanted, Allen’s father had told him, were the “tools,” the way to make words on paper to pass on and extend the store of tribal and human knowledge.

 It’s the Water!